Role: Product Designer

 Results and impact

-80% of participants said the page made them more likely to volunteer with ELWP.
+• 80% said it made them more likely to volunteer.

 Reflection